FreeCAD/FreeCAD-documentation/wiki/Path_Development_Roadmap.md

 ### 4/5 axis workflow

-continuous 4th axis operations may rotate the 4th while engaging the cutter.
+Multi-axis is the broad category of strategies that involve working on a model from direction other than the typical top-down orientation in 2.5D strategies.

+Multi-axis can be broken into two more narrow categories.

+**Indexed Multi-axis** is where the part is rotated to a specific orientation and then held in place while traditional 2.5D operations are performed.
+4th axis rotation means a single additional degree-of-freedom is added to allow the part to rotate, usually around the X axis (A rotation) or Y axis (B rotation).

+**Continuous 4 and 5 axis** rotations mean that the part is rotating while the cutter is engaged in the material.
 These kinds of operations will need to visualize the toolpath relative to the part.
-Other operations use the 4th to rotate the part to an orientation and then perform a pure 2.5D operation on the work.
-This is more like multiple setups and visualization might need to be take into account each discrete step.
+Continuous 4/5 axis operations will require vastly new operations and toolpath generation logic.
+As a result, continuous 4/5 operations are out of scope at this time.

 ### 2.5D (milling) workflow